pstringe/Research-Development-and-Applications/Magic/Metaphysical Engineering/Applications/Medical/Medical Processing Method.md

 NOTE : MPM : 0.6 : Another advantage of using existing methodologies, is that there is already a reductive system of abstractions in place for targeted effect.

-NOTE : MPM : 0.7 : I think the approach I want to take, is to study anatomy at the relevant level of abstraction for the problem I'd like to address, over-operate the anatomical abstractions with an elegant formal/computational abstraction, and utilize [[Mechanics of Evidence Generation]] to address the problem.
+NOTE : MPM : 0.7 : I think the approach I want to take, is to study anatomy at the relevant level of abstraction for the problem I'd like to address, over-operate the anatomical abstractions with an elegant formal/computational abstraction, and utilize [[Mechanics and Elucidation of Evidence]] to address the problem.
 Having developed and executed a successful operation, save it as a re-producible metaphysical procedure.